 Ausstellungsdauer: 22.04. – 19.05.2018

-In a first instance the concept of „non-binary“ challenges the relationship between the (art) object and the maker or viewer conceived as inherently and necessarily binary meaning that objects are defined by their relationship to the human subject.
+In a first instance, the concept of „non-binary“ challenges the relationship between the (art) object and the maker or viewer conceived as inherently and necessarily binary, meaning that objects are defined by their relationship to the human subject.

-Progressive forces in Hollywood and activist communities everywhere in the world, aim at more inclusivity in matters of race, sexual orientation or body type.
-Netflix has influenced this development like no other broadcaster before by producing shows like Shrill (body positive), Sex Education (LGBTQ-inclusive), Dear White People (challenging racial stereotypes), Grace and Frankie (against ageism), A-Typical (ableism) or How to get away with murder (powerful and multi-faceted characters of color) and many more.
-Apart from gender and orientation even the biological sex itself is not a binary matter.
+Progressive forces in Hollywood and activist communities worldwide aim at more inclusivity in matters of race, sexual orientation, or body type.
+Netflix has influenced this development like no other broadcaster before by producing shows like „Shrill“ (body positive), „Sex Education“ (LGBTQ-inclusive), „Dear White People“ (challenging racial stereotypes), „Grace and Frankie“ (against ageism), „A-Typical“ (ableism), or „How to Get Away with Murder“ (powerful and multi-faceted characters of color) and many more.
+Apart from gender and orientation, even biological sex itself is not a binary matter.
 There are seven characteristics of biological sex.
-Besides genitalia, we have chromosomes, gonads (testicles or ovaries), internal sex organs, hormone production, hormone response and secondary sex characteristics like breasts and body hair.
+Besides genitalia, we have chromosomes, gonads (testicles or ovaries), internal sex organs, hormone production, hormone response, and secondary sex characteristics like breasts and body hair.
 All of those factors can vary and act in contradiction to one another.
-Acting like gender is a matter of either male or female is toxic and has violent consquences.
-Intersex people for example make up 2% of the population (approx. 150 Mio.) and most intersex children are operated on, their genitalia mutilated without their consent, at times without their knowledge and often the procedures are never revealed to them.
-Binary ideas about gender, race, religion or any other topic of humanity are blocking tolerance, understanding, equality and empathy.
+Acting like gender is a matter of either male or female is toxic and has violent consequences.
+Intersex people, for example, make up 2% of the population (approx. 150 million) and most intersex children are operated on, their genitalia mutilated without their consent, at times without their knowledge, and often the procedures are never revealed to them.
+Binary ideas about gender, race, religion, or any other topic of humanity are blocking tolerance, understanding, equality, and empathy.

 Victoria Dejaco